Hyundai Santa Cruz Insurance Rates

 Wyoming | $1,296 | -$158 | -10.9% |

-Using high physical damage deductibles can save as much as $600 annually, whereas buying more liability protection will increase premiums.
-Switching from a 50/100 limit to a 250/500 limit will cost as much as $358 more per year.
+Choosing high deductibles can save as much as $600 annually, while buying higher liability limits will cost you more.
+Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $358 more per year.
 View Rates by Deductible or Liability Limit

-If you like to drive fast or tend to cause accidents, you are probably paying $1,700 to $2,300 extra per year, depending on your age.
-Hyundai Santa Cruz insurance for high-risk drivers ranges from 43% to 131% more than a normal policy.
+If you have a few points on your driving record or tend to cause accidents, you are probably paying at a minimum $1,700 to $2,300 extra every year, depending on your age.
+A high-risk auto insurance policy ranges from 43% to 131% more than average.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |